sdclibbery/bmt/README.md

 x Can move stoploss up/down
 x Display rate limiting
 x Support selecting different symbol as cmd line param
-* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size
- * Use it for rounding
 * Rewrite BS indicators not to store every single order, and to show a history graph rather than multiple averages
+* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding
+ * Need to calculate qty different for other symbols: need to use BTC->USD price to calculate qty ??
+Need to understand first; numbers aren't adding up
+ * Should use half of available wallet balance, not half of total
+* Use ParticipateDoNotInitiate for opening position, and retry if fails?
 * Retry 'system overloaded' errors (or whatever they're called now) x Look at tracking buy/sell 'push' indicators x Use trade ws feed